Nordic-Accessibility-Community-Group/working-with-EN-301-549/README.md

 ## Main goals
 1. To reach a common understanding of how to interpret the EN-standard (and through this WCAG).
-1. Understand differences and simlarities in how different countries monitor the standards.
+1. Understand differences and similarities in how different countries monitor the standards.
-1. Gather information of monitoring agencies in different countries.
+1. Gather information on monitoring agencies in different countries.

 ## Why this repository was created
 This repository was created from discussions in the W3C Nordic Community Group, see notes from [“EN 301 549 vs WCAG – Gaps and Bridges” Study Group](https://www.w3.org/community/nordic-accessibility/2024/11/07/en-301-549-vs-wcag-gaps-and-bridges-study-group/).